MichaelABryant/portfolio/README.md

 # [Project 1: COVID-19 EDA (SQL and Tableau)](https://github.com/MichaelBryantDS/COVID19-EDA)
 - Performed an exploratory data analysis on a dataset consisting of 106,357 records and 59 variables
 - Created two dashboards to visualize cases, deaths, vaccinations, hospitalizations, and testing for the World and US
-- Example application: queries and visualizations can be used for creating an application for giving a daily summary of COVID-19
+- Example application: queries and visualizations can be used for creating an application for giving a daily summary of the status of COVID-19

 <img src="Images/covid19-world-summary.jpg">